aridlehoover/manager-README/README.md

 - Get involved in a guild
 - Kindly provide feedback in person
 - Sit with another engineer and work on a problem together
+- And, above all, take on a growth mindset

 Mentoring isn’t hard.
 And, it’s not about who knows the most.
 I’ve mentored many people with more advanced technical skills than mine by being open to sharing what I do know.
 And, I learn from people with less experience than me every day by being open to learning all the time.